wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

 Their success is based on their ability to build strong partnerships at all levels across the enterprise.
 So they need strong communication skills, both written and verbal.
 I mean <strong>next level</strong> persuasiveness.

-Courses on negotiation at MasterClass.com and "Difficult Conversations" stress being a good listener by showing empathy.
+Thus, courses on negotiation at MasterClass.com and "Difficult Conversations" stress being a good listener by showing empathy; and maintaining curiosity rather than positions.

 ## How to Become a Distinguished Engineer

 Here's my advice based on what I have tried:

-Become an expert on the basics to help others get started quickly:
+<strong>Become an expert on the basics</strong> to help others get productive quickly:

    * <a target="_blank" href="https://wilsonmar.github.io/apple-mac-osx-keyboard/">Configure keyboard shortcuts</a> and other ways to be quick and confident at using computers, so you're not fumbling around
+   * Get experts at PowerPoint, Word, Excel, Zoom, Teams, Slack, etc. to get you to the level where you can help others learn tricks you're comfortable using
+   * Collaborate with experts in the intricacies of adopting Agile and tools such as <a target="_blank" href="https://wilsonmar.github.io/jira/">Jira</a>

    * Configure for no long-running secrets on your laptop and use <a target="_blank" href="https://wilsonmar.github.io/dotfiles/">dotfiles</a> to automate configuration of new laptops
    * Install <a target="_blank" href="https://wilsonmar.github.io/git-signing/">git with secure signing with MFA and perhaps FIDO chips</a> to provide assurance that your account is secure
    * Be able to troubleshoot <a target="_blank" href="https://wilsonmar.github.io/git-basics/">use of git with GitHub</a> so you can contribute without incident

    * Create automation on cloud sandboxes (using <a target="_blank" href="https://wilsonmar.github.io/terraform/">Terraform</a>) so you can build secure production-level stacks quickly and not leave services running overnight

-   * Collaborate with experts in the intricacies of adopting Agile and tools such as <a target="_blank" href="https://wilsonmar.github.io/jira/">Jira</a>
+   * Work with others on initiatives such as <strong>reducing onboarding time</strong> to one day or less, so new employees and contractors feel included and are enabled to be productive immediately.
+Such efforts can be preparation for other initiatives to improve processes.

    * View roadmaps of vendors' products and to vendors be an advocate for <a target="_blank" href="https://wilsonmar.github.io/enterprise-software/">enterprise features</a> your organization needs